 Benchmark and Baselines.
-We conduct experiments on two benchmark datasets from two languages (i.e. Chinese and English).
-For the Chinese benchmark, we use the LCCC dataset (Wang et al., 2020).
-For the English Benchmark, we use the DailyDialog dataset (Li et al., 2017).
+We conduct experiments on two benchmark datasets from two languages (i.e., Chinese and English).
+For the Chinese benchmark, we use the LCCC dataset [49].
+For the English Benchmark, we use the DailyDialog dataset [22].

-We compare the GPT-2 models fine-tuned with SimCTG and MLE.5 Specifically, for the Chinese benchmark, we use a publicly available Chinese GPT-2 (Zhao et al., 2019).6 Same as in section §4, during training, we use a batch size of 128 and truncate the training samples to a maximum length of 256.
-On the LCCC dataset, we train (i.e. fine-tune) the models for 40k steps.
+We compare the GPT-2 models fine-tuned with SimCTG and MLE.7 Specifically, for the Chinese benchmark (i.e., LCCC), we use a publicly available Chinese GPT-2 [56].8 Same as in Section §4, during training, we use a batch size of 128 and truncate the training samples to a maximum length of 256.
+On the LCCC dataset, we train (i.e., fine-tune) the models for 40k steps.
 As for the DailyDialog dataset, due to its smaller dataset size, we train the models for 5k steps.
-For optimization, we use Adam optimizer and a learning rate of 2e-5 (with warm-up ratio of 10%).
+For optimization, we use Adam optimizer and a learning rate of 2e-5.